dommywalsh/game_plan/README.md

 <h2>Game Plan</h2>

-This app was created to connect competitive, like-minded boardgame enthusiasts over the games they love.
+Game Plan is a prototype app created to connect competitive, like-minded boardgame enthusiasts over the games they love.
 It was designed, implemented, and shipped in two weeks as our final project for LeWagon.

 <br>